 Hanging your lights was made so much easier when pro grips were invented.
 All CMH and LED fixtures should come with V-hooks attached to them that will make hanging them a piece of cake.
 Set yourself up with some Sun Grip Light Hangers.
 They create a pulley system that attaches to your V-hooks with carabiners.
 Cinch those babies up and enjoy the ease of movement you have with your pulleys when you need to adjust the height of your lamps.

 The light hangers are really useful when you consider that the Sun System LEC 315 weighs in at just over 20 pounds and the NextLight Mini weighs 12 pounds.
-Not something you are really wanting to have to lift and move up and down an old school chain hanging system when adjusting your height by just a couple inches.
-Plus, with the pulley system you can adjust heights when the lights are on without having to wait until lights are off and they’ve cooled down enough to touch.
+Not something you are wanting to have to lift and move up and down like an old-school chain hanging system when adjusting your height by just a couple of inches.
+Plus, with the pulley system, you can adjust heights when the lights are on without having to wait until the lights are off and they’ve cooled down enough to touch.

 Do Your Grow Lights Hang Too Low?